 Dave: Let me tell you everything you need to know about John.
 The reason I was surprised by your hand was because John never once described you as, "the girl with the missing hand."

 Dave describes his relationship with Jennifer as "she put up with my bullshit when even I won't put up with my bullshit."
 This also describes Dave's friendship with John, who refuses to abandon Dave even when Dave appears to actively torpedo their friendship.

 As well as being downright hilarious, there's something very sweet about John questioning Monster Dave about his memory of his life, and then ending with a lame (and entirely in character for John) attempt to get 500 dollars out of him.
 This is going on when Monster Dave is suicidal over the discovery that he is actually a creature from and alternate universe, so that line is the first sign that John is willing to accept Dave as Dave, even if he is the Tomato in the Mirror.

-John has a toolshed filled with miscellaneous trophies and artifacts, most of them sent to him by lonely weirdos who think he's an expert on the paranormal.
-As John sarcastically says, "Everybody wants to help."
+Dave has a toolshed filled with miscellaneous trophies and artifacts, most of them sent to him by lonely weirdos who think he's an expert on the paranormal.
+As Dave sarcastically says, "Everybody wants to help."
 Later in the story, Krissy Lovelace, a girl he and John had helped before, sends him her lucky gold cross in the mail, saying an angel had come to her in a dream and told her that he would need it.
-John repeats, "Everybody wants to help", sounding a lot more sincere this time.
+Dave repeats, "Everybody wants to help", sounding a lot more sincere this time.

 After Dave has spilled his entire tragic backstory to Amy, she ends up telling him about why she was in Pine View.
 Eventually, we get this: